La Pointe Courte: Themes

 In a 1962 interview, Varda spoke of the two narrative threads present in the film: "a couple reconsidering their relationship and a village that is trying to resolve several collective problems of survival".
-In her 2018 documentary film The Beaches of Agnès, she says the structure of La Pointe Courte was inspired by William Faulkner's 1939 novel The Wild Palms.
+In her 2008 documentary film The Beaches of Agnès, she says the structure of La Pointe Courte was inspired by William Faulkner's 1939 novel The Wild Palms.

 In the magazine Cineaste, film journalist Jonathan Kirshner pointed out methods and themes in La Pointe Courte that would recur in Varda's subsequent films, namely "a blend of documentary and fiction, detailed attentiveness to the economic conditions of the working class, subtle observations about the gender dynamics of social and familial relations, and, of course, the notable presence of cats."

 Production

 Varda spent time in Sète during WWII.
 As an adult, she visited La Pointe Courte to take pictures for a friend who could no longer visit her home.
 After seeing the results, she rented a camera to shoot a film in the area about a couple from Paris who were visiting the husband's home town.
 The film's budget was $14,000, roughly one quarter that of films such as The 400 Blows (1959) and Breathless (1960).
 The cast and crew were not paid at the time of filming, instead being given partial ownership of the film as members of a co-op, and therefore receiving a share of any future income generated by its sale or screening.
-Artist Valentine Schlegel, a friend of Varda, served as the film's artistic adviser.
+Artist Valentine Schlegel, a friend of Varda's, served as the film's artistic advisor.